OneDrive/onedrive-api-docs/auth/msa_oauth.md

 You can use the value of `access_token` to make requests to the OneDrive API.

-**Note:** `authentication_token` parameter and value returned as part of response redirect in Token flow is a legacy token that Microsoft Account OAuth flow returns and is not used anywhere in OneDrive API.
+**Note:** `authentication_token` parameter and value returned as part of response redirect in Token flow is a legacy token that Microsoft Account OAuth flow returns and is not used anywhere in OneDrive API Version 1.
 We recommend you to ignore it.

 ## Code flow